AMMIROSOH/face/README.md

 ---

+4. **Insert vector**

+after running Qdrant, you can use `qdrantInsertPerson.ipynb` to insert persons into qdrant database.

 ## Running Qdrant (vector DB)

 Run a Qdrant container to store and search face embeddings.
 The container exposes the internal Qdrant port (`6333`) — map it to the host port you prefer (your `.env` in examples uses host port `6334`).